 Jira Service Management (JSM) comes with a number of reporting options allowing you to see your team’s performance metrics and better understand trends in your workload.
 They can show the amount and types of service requests coming in to your team, and how you’re resolving them.

-JSM comes with default reports, used to measure common service project functions; custom reports, used to help you track specific team goals; and dashboards, using for dynamic reporting.
+JSM comes with default reports, used to measure common service project functions; custom reports, used to help you track specific team goals; and dashboards, used for dynamic reporting.
 The default reports can’t be changed, whereas the custom reports can be edited, or you can create your own.

 Default reports (which can’t be edited)